SumoLogic/terraform-provider-sumologic/website/docs/r/kinesis_log_source.html.markdown

 ---
 layout: "sumologic"
-page_title: "SumoLogic: sumologic_log_metrics_source"
+page_title: "SumoLogic: sumologic_kinesis_log_source"
 description: |-
   Provides a Sumologic Kinesis Log source.
-This source is used to integrate with Metrics Stream via Kinesis Firehose from AWS.
+This source is used to integrate with Log Stream via Kinesis Firehose from AWS.
 ---

 # sumologic_kinesis_log_source